Matcha Usucha: Everything You Need to Know About This Light and Refined Preparation

 Share

-Usucha matcha, or "light matcha," is one of the most popular preparations of matcha tea, known for its light texture, delicate foam, and balanced taste.
-Preparing Usucha is a true art that follows precise steps, inspired by Japanese traditions.
-Here's how to make this preparation step by step.
+Usucha matcha, or "light matcha," is one of the most popular matcha tea preparations, known for its light texture, delicate foam, and balanced flavor.
+Preparing Usucha is a true art that follows precise steps inspired by Japanese traditions.
+Here's how to prepare it step by step.

-Usucha, literally "light tea," is a less concentrated matcha preparation than Koicha (thick matcha).
-It is prepared with less matcha powder and more water, resulting in an airy texture and a more subtle taste.
-It is a great introduction for those new to matcha, while offering a refined experience for connoisseurs.
+Usucha, literally "thin tea," is a less concentrated matcha preparation than Koicha (thick matcha).
+It is prepared with less matcha powder and more water, resulting in an airy texture and a more subtle flavor.
+It's an excellent introduction for those new to matcha, while also offering a refined experience for connoisseurs.

 - Pour hot water into your bowl, called Chawan in Japanese, to heat it slightly.

-- Then dip your bamboo whisk, or Chasen , in hot water for a few seconds.
+- Then dip your bamboo whisk, or Chasen , into hot water for a few seconds.
 This helps relax the strands and prevent breakage.

 - Empty the water from the bowl and gently wipe it with a clean cloth.